technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

 - Mark Brown provides David Flores with an overview of the selected tools and processes.
-This includes enhancing the virtual agent with the live agent feature using Copilot, Dynamics 365, and implementing the bot on the Contoso Electronics webpage.
+This includes enhancing the virtual agent with the live agent feature using Copilot, Dynamics 365 Customer Service, and implementing the bot on the Contoso Electronics webpage.

 - David Flores creates the virtual assistant, ensuring it meets all the